- The University of Tartu is ranked in the top 200 universities globally in education and training (see Rankings & Surveys).

 the admission interview (yields 50% of the final score)

-The motivation letter for the Educational Technology programme (up to 6000 characters with spaces) shall contain:
+The motivation letter for the Educational Technology programme (up to 6000 characters with spaces, in English) shall contain:

 1) information about what motivates the applicant to enrol in this programme as well as where and how the applicant plans to carry out the practical tasks required in this programme, that is, observe learners and people performing teaching tasks and temporarily perform teaching tasks themselves;